 Focused attention which supports deep curiosity and positive expectation or “nascent confidence” sets the scene for good work in therapy.
 Mirroring Hands is a very useful version of solution oriented therapy.
 The course workbook itself houses an abundance of research evidence from neuroscience (even a neuroscience of curiosity!).

 I myself have used Mirroring Hands with clients in clinic.
 The initial discipline required to ‘get out of my own way’ and let the client engage with their own experience, to learn what they are learning without a need to share or discuss, was interesting.
 Clients achieve realisations, make connections, and reconnect with personal power when it works. when the client is predisposed to do this important work.

 Mirroring Hands is a relatively recent addition to the therapist’s tool-kit (2017) and its simplicity is deceptively complex.
-The therapist will benefit from restraint in favour of permitting the client to take their rightful place at the heart of the process and in charge of their recovery.
+The therapist will benefit from restraint in favour of encouraging their client to take their rightful place at the heart of the process … in charge of their own recovery.
 Mirroring Hands is a most welcome resource for any professional in the therapeutic space.
-As Hill and Rossi say, Mirroring Hands is not for every client in all situations, but then no process is.
+As Hill and Rossi say; Mirroring Hands is not for every client in all situations, but then no process is.
 Best therapy fits both client and context.
 For a little more information … https://www.richardhill.com.au/mirroring-hands